fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   request = QgsFeatureRequest().setFilterRect(areaOfInterest).setFlags(QgsFeatureRequest.ExactIntersect)

-With :func:`setLimit()` you can limit the number of requested features.
+With `setLimit() <https://qgis.org/api/classQgsFeatureRequest.html#aa724a450498eeba7a783ead6b62a2e67>` you can limit the number of requested features.
 Here's an example:

 .. code-block:: python